Noitidart/valtio-persist/README.md

         Platform.OS === 'android' &&
         /.*? \(No such file or directory\)/.test(error.message)
       ) {
-        // valtio-persist request null be returned when no file found. return null;
+        // valtio-persist wnat's us to return null when no file found. return null;
       } else if (
         Platform.OS === 'ios' &&